zhtmike/flow_grpo/README.md

 **2025-08-04**

 * Adding support for **FLUX.1-Kontext-dev**.
 For the counting task, we use Geneval reward (to detect the number of objects) and CLIPScore (to ensure consistency between the edited and original images).
-After training with Flow-GRPO, the test accuracy consistently improves from 0.23 to 0.8.
-Moreover, since this is an edit task with a reference image, KL constraints are unnecessary, and we observe no degradation in the quality of the generated images.
+Please note that this support is only a functional implementation — our training set contains only 800 samples, and the goal is to verify that the pipeline works end-to-end.
+Making Flow-GRPO truly effective for edit tasks still requires continued exploration by the community.

 **2025-07-31**